mindspore-ai/docs/docs/mindspore/programming_guide/source_en/auto_parallel.md

 #### full_batch

 `full_batch` allows users to determine whether to import datasets in full mode.
 The default value is False.
-That is, datasets are imported in data parallel mode.
+That is, datasets are imported in the data parallel mode.
 In special scenarios, the performance of full dataset import is better than that of import in data parallel mode.
 For example, the WideDeep network is used in uneven segmentation scenarios.
 Therefore, MindSpore provides the `full_batch` configurable interface.

 The following is a code example: